MuhammadAzhar8939/Java-Programming/README.md

-# Java Programming Basic
+# Java Programming Basics
-This folder contain 180+ basic java program, these programs are taken from IT-Series Book of C++.
+This folder contain 180+ basic java programs which are taken from IT-Series "Book of C++."

-# What concepts are covered in these program?
+# What concepts are covered in these programs?
-these program cover the concept of
+these programs cover the concepts of

-Java Basic
+Java Basics

 Java Intro